Wildfire nears capital of Canada’s Northwest Territories as fleeing residents fill roads and flights

-YELLOWKNIFE, Northwest Territories (AP) — Residents in the capital of Canada’s Northwest Territories were rushing to beat a noon Friday deadline to evacuate their homes as one of hundreds of wildfires raging in the territories moved closer to the city of 20,000.
+YELLOWKNIFE, Northwest Territories (AP) — Residents in the capital of Canada’s Northwest Territories rushed to beat a noon Friday deadline to evacuate their homes as one of hundreds of wildfires raging in the territories moved closer to the city of 20,000.

-Thousands fled on Thursday, driving hundreds of miles to safety or waiting in long lines for emergency flights, as the worst fire season on record in Canada showed no signs of easing.
+Thousands have fled, driving hundreds of kilometers (miles) to safety or waiting in long lines for emergency flights, as the worst fire season on record in Canada showed no signs of easing.

-Ten planes left Yellowknife on Thursday with 1,500 passengers, said Jennifer Young, director of corporate affairs for the Northwest Territories’ Department of Municipal and Community Affairs, adding that they hope to have 22 flights leave on Friday with 1,800 more passengers.

-“I want to be clear that the city is not in immediate danger and there’s a safe window for residents to leave the city by road and by air,” Shane Thompson, a government minister for the Territories, told a news conference.
-“Without rain, it is possible (the fire) will reach the city outskirts by the weekend.”
+Still, there remained plenty of time to leave by road or air, Shane Thompson, a government minister for the Territories, told a news conference.
+He said that without rain the fire might reach the city’s outskirts by the weekend.

 Canada has seen a record number of wildfires this year — contributing to choking smoke in parts of the U.S. — with more than 5,700 fires burning more than 137,000 square kilometers (53,000 square miles) from one end of Canada to the other, according to the Canadian Interagency Forest Fire Centre.

-As of Thursday evening, 1,046 wildfires were burning across the country, more than half of them out of control.
+As of Thursday evening, more than 1,000 wildfires were burning across the country, over half of them out of control.
+Hundreds of kilometers (miles) to the south of Yellowknife, hundreds of properties were ordered to evacuate because of the threat from a wildfire near West Kelowna, British Columbia.

-In the Northwest Territories, 268 wildfires have already burned more than 21,000 square kilometers (8,100 square miles).

 The evacuation of Yellowknife was by far the largest this year, said Ken McMullen, president of the Canadian Association of Fire Chiefs and fire chief in Red Deer, Alberta.

-“It’s one of those events where you need to get people out sooner rather than later,” because fire could block the only escape route before ever reaching the community.
+“It’s one of those events where you need to get people out sooner rather than later” because fire could block the only escape route before ever reaching the community.

+Ten planes left Yellowknife with 1,500 passengers on Thursday, said Jennifer Young, director of corporate affairs for the Northwest Territories’ Department of Municipal and Community Affairs, adding that the agency hopes 22 flights will leave Friday with 1,800 more passengers.

-Yellowknife Mayor Rebecca Alty said Thursday night that the fire isn’t the only concern.
+Yellowknife Mayor Rebecca Alty said that the fire wasn’t the only concern.

 “With the heavy smoke that will be approaching we encourage all residents to evacuate as soon as possible,” she said.